April 29, 2025

 There are several ways to adjust levels in Descript: You can change the volume of individual clips in the Timeline.
 You can change the volume of tracks in the script.
 Or you can add volume automation.
 Finally, you can boost the levels of an entire file using volume normalization.

-4. Trim your clips
+4. Trim clips for better audio flow

 You can use the Trim Tool to trim your clips in Descript.